In the name of God (sculpture): Copenhagen

 On 1 December 2006, during World AIDS Day, a 5 meter high crucifix in copper with "the pregnant teenager" was set up in front of the Cathedral of Copenhagen.
 This was the first official display of the sculpture, as a protest of the church's teachings regarding contraception.

 Nicaragua

-In March of 2007, the sculpture In The Name of God was the milestone in a campaign launched by Nicaraguan women groups to fight maternal mortality.
+In March 2007, the sculpture In The Name of God was the milestone in a campaign launched by Nicaraguan women groups to fight maternal mortality.
 37 pregnant women died during the first three months of 2007 because they were denied abortion, despite delivery in these cases being life-threatening.
 The dead mothers orphaned 80 children.

 The campaign was launched on 17 May with a press conference and a blockade in front of the Supreme Court and at the motorway.
 The "pregnant teenager" started its tour around the country on 20 May as an eye-catcher of the campaign.
 In addition, hundreds of small copies of the sculpture were produced to be handed out to parliamentarians, members the judiciary, and other authorities.